nils-eilers/NODISKEMU/README.md

 3) in the root directory of the first partition

-The internal emulation table will be used if the file wasn't found in any of those locations or an error occured while reading it.
-Please be aware that the rom file is ONLY used for M-R commands.
+The internal emulation table will be used if the file wasn't found in any of those locations or an error occurred while reading it.
+Please be aware that the ROM file is ONLY used for M-R commands.
 Except for some very specific situations where drive detection fails (e.g. GEOS) it will probably decrease compatibility of NODISKEMU because most of the implemented fast loaders will only